It also relates to our use of any personal information you provide to us online, on mobile or on the Red Button service.

 a.
 What is a cookie?

-A cookie is a small amount of data, which often includes a unique identifier that is sent to your computer, tablet or mobile phone (referred to here as a "device") browser from a website's computer and is stored on your device's hard drive.
-Each website can send its own cookie to your browser if your browser's preferences allow it, but (to protect your privacy) your browser only permits a website to access the cookies it has already sent to you, not the cookies sent to you by other websites.
+A cookie is a small amount of data, which often includes a unique identifier that is sent to your computer, tablet or mobile phone (referred to here as a "device") web browser from a website's computer and is stored on your device's hard drive.
+Each website can send its own cookie to your web browser if your browser's preferences allow it, but (to protect your privacy) your web browser only permits a website to access the cookies it has already sent to you, not the cookies sent to you by other websites.
 Many websites do this whenever a user visits their website in order to track online traffic flows.

 On BBC websites, cookies record information about your online preferences and allow us to tailor our websites to your interests.